July 2026

 Hazy late afternoon view – we could see the valley between the mountains

 But you guys, the best thing about this campsite has to be the hot tub (especially during winter).
 We took a quick splash on the first evening, and the next day, after a challenging hike, we soaked our tired and bruised bodies in it.
-(I’ll write more about this hike in our next post).
+(If you want to read about our hike, click here).

 Imagine soaking in this hot tub overlooking the valley